 Study after study proves that losing a significant amount of weight saves lives.
 It can also help resolve, reduce risk or prevent more than 30 diseases and conditions, including some cancers.

-Cooper’s Bariatric and Metabolic Surgery Center has been designated as a Bariatric Surgery Center of Excellence® by the American Society for Metabolic & Bariatric Surgery for meeting rigorous criteria for safe, high-quality surgical care.
+Cooper’s Bariatric and Metabolic Surgery Center is designated as an accredited center of excellence by the American Society for Metabolic & Bariatric Surgery for meeting rigorous criteria for safe, high-quality surgical care.
 To learn more about this accreditation visit http://www.mbsaqip.org/.